inforlife/process/test-driven-development.md

 We use Test-Driven Development as development methodology.
 TDD is, according to [TestDrivenDevelopment by Martin Fowler](https://martinfowler.com/bliki/TestDrivenDevelopment.html),

+{% highlight text %}
-> Test-Driven Development is a technique for building software that guides software development by writing tests. [...]
+Test-Driven Development is a technique for building software that guides software development by writing tests. [...]
 In essence, you follow three simple steps repeatedly:

- Write a test for the next bit of functionality you want to add.
+ - Write a test for the next bit of functionality you want to add.
- Write the functional code until the test passes.
+ - Write the functional code until the test passes.
- Refactor both new and old code to make it well structured.
+ - Refactor both new and old code to make it well structured.
 You continue cycling through these three steps, one test at a time, building up the functionality of the system.
+{% endhighlight %}

 We write our tests as specifications using [RSpec](http://rspec.info/), a tool which allows us to automatically run the test suite through a command line interface.